 - Normal Pressure Hydrocephalus, or Hakim’s Syndrome, is a form of dementia that is caused by cerebral fluid building up in the brain.

-- Creutzfeldt-Jakob Disease is a rare brain disease that progresses faster than any of the other types of dementia.
+- Creutzfeldt-Jakob Disease is a rare brain disease that tends to progress faster than any of the other types of dementia.

-- Frontotemporal Dementia is another rare disease.
-This one typically affects the parts of the brain that control behavior, personality, and language.
+- Frontotemporal Dementia is another rare disease that typically affects the parts of the brain that control behavior, personality, and language.

 - Vascular Dementia is caused by a decrease in blood flow in the brain that kills cells.
 The most common cause of vascular dementia is when a stroke blocks an artery in the brain.

 - Mixed Dementia is characterized by someone having more than one type of dementia at the same time.
 For example, those with Alzheimer’s disease can also have Lewy Body Dementia.